ssideris/Data_Engineering_Concepts/DevOps/Flow-as-a-Code Deployment using Prefect/README.md

 An interactive prompt will guide you with the configuration of the deployment asking you for the name of the deployment, what flow.py to be used as entrypoint, if you want to schedule the deployment and some configuration questions about the Docker image we will discuss next.
 All set, Prefect will start building the image.

-Before starting the deployment, some more steps could be taken:
+Before starting the deployment, let's do some more steps:

 Prefect is giving the ability to push the created image to more places than our local repository.
 We will use Docker Hub's online repository to store the created image and make it accessible to anyone with authorization rights.